A Brief History

 The Church of the Holy Sepulchre still stands in Jerusalem and can be visited by pilgrims.
 You can actually walk down into the tomb of Christ, but you have to pay a long-bearded priest at the top to enter and another one inside.
 Nearby there is a hole in the ground that is supposed to be where the base of the True Cross had been placed.

-Did Helena actually find the real Cross of the Crucifixion and the actual crypt where the body of Jesus Christ was laid or did she get tricked by local charlatans looking to make a few shekels?
+Question for students (and subscribers): Did Helena actually find the real Cross of the Crucifixion and the actual crypt where the body of Jesus Christ was laid or did she get tricked by local charlatans looking to make a few shekels?
 Like all things religious, whether you believe it or not is a matter of faith, and debate will certainly not provide satisfactory resolutions.
-Still, feel free to express your opinion of these events.
+Still, feel free to express your opinion of these events in the comments section below this article.

 For another interesting event that happened on September 14, please see the History and Headlines article: “Even More Women Famous for Being Naked.”